UpCloudLtd/upcloud-csi/README.md

 kubectl describe pvc/csi-pvc pods/csi-app | less
 ```

-Now, let's add some data into the PVC, delete the POD, and recreate the pod.
-Our data will remain intact.
+To check the persistence feature - you may create the sample file in Pod, later, delete the pod and re-create it from yaml manifest and notice that the file is still in mounted directory

 ```sh
 $ kubectl exec -it csi-app -- /bin/sh -c "touch /data/persistent-file.txt"